Air Force One (film): Critical response

 In a mixed review, Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of 4 and found it flawed and cliché-ridden yet "well-served by the quality of the performances ...
 Air Force One is a fairly competent recycling of familiar ingredients, given an additional interest because of Harrison Ford's personal appeal."
 Adam Mars-Jones of The Independent was more critical, calling it "so preposterous that it begins to seem like a science-fiction artifact ... the product of a parallel-universe 1990s which somehow by-passed the decades since the 1950s."
+Barbara Shulgasser of the San Francisco Examiner wrote, "Just think of this as Die Hard in a suit, with an election coming up."

 President Bill Clinton saw the film twice while in office and gave it good reviews.
 He noted that certain elements of the film's version of Air Force One, such as the escape pod and the rear parachute ramp, did not reflect features of the actual Air Force One (though since many Air Force One features are highly classified and "need-to-know", these features cannot be completely ruled out).
 In the audio commentary, Wolfgang Petersen mused that although the real plane did not have those features at the time of the filming, they would probably be added by future governments.

 During his campaign for the Presidency of the United States in the 2016 presidential election, businessman and Republican presidential candidate Donald Trump said he admired Ford for his role in Air Force One because he "stood up for America".
 Ford responded by reasoning that "it was just a film" and doubted Trump's presidential bid would be successful.
 In turn, Trump played the theme of Air Force One prior to his introduction speech as President-elect.